Mohammad Zeki Mahjoub: In Canada

-On December 30, 1995, he entered Canada as a refugee using a forged Saudi passport he bought for Can$2,500, and admitted he had been arrested several times in Egypt due to his brief association with a member of the Muslim Brotherhood.Service Interview of Mahjoub, August 8, 1997 For the first three weeks of his stay in Canada, Mahjoub stayed with the in-laws of Ahmed Khadr.Bell, Stewart.
-National Post, "FBI hunts for 'The Canadian': Former Ottawa man appears on primary list of suspected bin Laden associates", October 10, 2001 Although he initially told CSIS that he didn't know Khadr, he later explained that "everyone knows Khadr", and that his wife was close friends with Khadr's wife.
+On December 30, 1995, he entered Canada as a refugee using a forged Saudi passport he bought for CAD $2,500, and admitted he had been arrested several times in Egypt due to his brief association with a member of the Muslim Brotherhood.
+For the first three weeks of his stay in Canada, Mahjoub stayed with the in-laws of Ahmed Khadr.
+Although he initially told CSIS that he didn't know Khadr, he later explained that "everyone knows Khadr", and that his wife was close friends with Khadr's wife.

 His refugee status was granted on October 24, 1996.
 Around this time, he received a number of phone calls from Vancouver, BC resident Essam Marzouk.
 He would later deny having contact with Marzouk, but at the time of his arrest, was carrying a paper with the name "Esam" reading "105 10277 135th St. Box 150 Surrey B.C.
 V3T 4C4", a former address of Marzouk.
 He subsequently said that he had lied earlier, and his contact with Marzouk had been about some luggage lost on his flight to Canada.
 In 1998, he was introduced to Essam Marzouk at the house of Ahmed Khadr's in-laws in Toronto.
 Marzouk made a number of phone calls to Mahjoub, although Mahjoub denied knowing him in a 1998 interrogation.

 He still had Mubarak al-Duri, his old supervisor at the Sudanese farm project, in his address book with two UAE contact phone numbers - with a note scrawled beneath reading August 12, 1998, for which he could not identify the significance; but insisted that he hadn't been in contact with al-Duri since leaving the Sudan.
 However, following his arrest, officers found a letter to Mahjoub signed by al-Duri postmarked with that date, speaking about how he'd invested money Mahjoub gave him and requesting any future business ideas, and giving him his postal box address in Dubai and fax, cellular and home telephone numbers; the latter two which were the ones entered in Mahjoub's address book.